barionleg/cesium.wiki.gs/Roadmap.md

 * COLLADA models - [details](Models-Details)

 ## To come
+If you are interested in helping develop any of the below features, just let us know!
 * Draw shapes - ellipsoids, cylinders, boxes, extruded volumes
 * Military symbol sets such as MS2525 and NTDS.
 SVG files?
 * Data-driven renderer